 Mindfulness can be a useful resource to aid the mind in good health.
 This is where we can use methods and techniques to focus our attention on the present and also measure how well we are coping.
 With mindfulness we can focus our attention on our emotions, even if our emotions are out of control, then at least we are AWARE of them.
 If we are not aware of our emotions then we can risk emotions getting out of control.

 One of the core aspects of psychiatry is to observe how people behave and if someone is mentally unwell then a good way to observe them is through their emotions, although as a warning we are all unique it is not 100% that because someone behaves differently or expresses their emotions in a different way that this shows they are unwell.
-Embed from Getty Images However what is important is the role of our emotions on our mental health.
+However what is important is the role of our emotions on our mental health.
 Mindfulness also does have its problems as it can be difficult to measure its success rate, but for those who use it as a tool, it can offer some form of mindful health benefits.
 So what are the tools of mindfulness?

 Here is a list of techniques and tools that involve mindfulness.